geckooooo/absclock/README.md

 * Time at the level of days, hours, etc. is represented in UTC.
 * Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
 There is currently no universal time system in use that goes back to the Big Bang.
     * That said, there could be Mars, Venus, and moon versions of this clock!
-* Geologic time is still being defined and further changes are expected in the coming years.

 ### To Do:

 * consider subepoch, subperiod support
-* Consider support for specifying timezone (maybe as an arbitrary string appended to the hour or minute?)
+* consider support for specifying timezone (maybe as an arbitrary string appended to the hour or minute?)
-* Consider changing the nanosecond field to "subsecond" with arbitrary precision. or another way to represent picoseconds, microseconds, etc. support
+* consider changing the nanosecond field to "subsecond" with arbitrary precision. or another way to represent picoseconds, microseconds, etc. support
-* Consider ways of representing relative time in absolute format (e.g. "the day before yesterday" computed as absolute time from the current day)
+* consider ways of representing relative time in absolute format (e.g. "the day before yesterday" computed as absolute time from the current day)
 * consider expanded notation for expressing spacetime
-* Give examples of date math.
-Provide function that computes dates.
+* add date math support.
+Give examples.
+Provide a function in the reference implementation that computes absolute times.
+* add CLI parameters (e.g. `--now` to get the current time, `--iso8859 <time>` to convert an ISO 8859 timestamp).